INDICATOR NAME

 Comments Detailed

-A physical restraint is any manual method, or any physical mechanical device, material or equipment that is attached or adjacent to the resident's body, that the resident cannot remove easily, and that restricts the resident's freedom of movement or normal access to his or her body.
+A physical restraint is any manual method, or any physical mechanical device, material or equipment that is attached or adjacent to the resident's body, that the resident cannot remove easily, and that restricts the resident’s freedom of movement or normal access to his or her body.
 It is the effect the device has on the resident that classifies it into the category of restraint, not the name or label given to the device, nor the purpose or intent of the device.
 This definition is different from that of the definition for physical restraint used by the Ministry of Health and Long-Term Care, where intent plays an important role.
+The restraint use items capture restraint use in the seven days prior to the target assessment.

-Data are based on information from mandatory Resident Assessment Instrument - Minimum Dataset 2.0 (RAI-MDS) assessments.
-The RAI-MDS is a standardized assessment completed for each resident upon admission to LTC and quarterly thereafter by the resident's care team by reviewing the resident’s medical records and speaking to the resident and their family.
+Data are based on information from the mandatory Resident Assessment Instrument - Minimum Data Set (RAI-MDS) 2.0 assessment.
+The RAI-MDS 2.0 is a standardized assessment that is completed for each resident upon admission to a long-term care home and quarterly thereafter, by the resident’s care team, by reviewing the resident’s medical records and speaking to the resident and their family.

-Health Quality Ontario used an evidence-informed process and expert panel, composed of Ontario-based long-term care home operators, clinicians and researchers, to produce Ontario benchmarks that represent good resident outcomes and high-quality care.
+Legacy agency Health Quality Ontario (HQO) used an evidence-informed process and expert panel, composed of Ontario-based long-term care home operators, clinicians and researchers, to produce Ontario benchmarks that represent good resident outcomes and high-quality care.
 The benchmark for this indicator was set at 3% by an expert panel through a modified Delphi process (2012 & 2015).
 Alongside public reporting performance indicators, benchmarks are an important tool for supporting long-term care homes and sector stakeholders in tracking progress, setting priorities or targets, and learning from homes that are excelling.

 TAGS